weew/router-configurator/readme.md

 ## Introduction

-This packages make the [weew/php-router](https://github.com/weew/php-router) configurable trough config files or arrays.
+This package makes the [weew/php-router](https://github.com/weew/php-router) configurable trough config files or arrays.
 It is recommended to use the [weew/php-config](https://github.com/weew/php-config) package for the loading of config files.

 ## Usage